CDRT/docs/bios/settings/thinkpad/password.md

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|
 | BlockSIDAuthentication | Disable, Enable | Yes | Both |

 </details>

 <details><summary>Lock UEFI BIOS Settings</summary>

 One of 2 possible states:

 1. On - lock is enabled.
 When enabled 'Lock UEFI BIOS Settings' prevents users from making any changes in ThinkPad Setup without entering a Supervisor Password.
 2.	**Off** - lock is disabled.
 Default.

-**Note**.
-UEFI BIOS Lock will not take effect unless Supervisor password is enabled.
+?>  UEFI BIOS Lock will not take effect unless Supervisor password is enabled.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|
 | LockBIOSSetting | Disable, Enable | Yes | Both |

 </details>

 <details><summary>Password at Unattended Boot</summary>

 One of 2 possible states:

 1.	**On** - the system to prompt for passwords when the system starts from full off state or hibernate by unattended events.
 Default.
 2. Off - passwords are not prompted and continue to boot the OS.

-    **Note**.
-To protect unauthorized access to the system it is recommended to set user authentication on the OS.
+    ?>  To protect unauthorized access to the system it is recommended to set user authentication on the OS.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|
 | BIOSPasswordAtUnattendedBoot | Disable, Enable | Yes | Both |

 </details>

 <details><summary>Password at Restart</summary>

 One of 2 possible states:

 1. On - the system to prompt for passwords when the system restarts.
 2.	**Off** - passwords are not prompted and continue to boot the OS.
 Default.

-    **Note**.
-To protect unauthorized access to the system it is recommended to set user authentication on the OS.
+    ?>  To protect unauthorized access to the system it is recommended to set user authentication on the OS.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|
 | BIOSPasswordAtReboot | Disable, Enable | Yes | Both |

 </details>

 <details><summary>Password at Boot Device List</summary>

 If the Security password is set, this option is used to specify whether the Security password must be entered to display the F12 boot device list.<br>
 One of 2 possible states: